awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-alexa-skills-kit.md

 In this section, you create and push your Alexa skill source files to the repository that the pipeline uses for your source stage\.
 For the skill you have created in the Amazon developer console, you produce and push the following:
 + A `skill.json` file\.
 + An `interactionModel/custom` folder\.
+**Note**
+This directory structure complies with Alexa Skills Kit skill package format requirements, as outlined in [https://developer.amazon.com/docs/smapi/skill-package-api-reference.html#skill-package-format](https://developer.amazon.com/docs/smapi/skill-package-api-reference.html#skill-package-format)\.
+If your directory structure does not use the correct skill package format, changes do not successfully deploy to the Alexa Skills Kit console\.

 **To create source files for your skill**